 You’ve been caring for a period of time and now can sense the end.

 –Allow remembrances to remain;

 –Allow reflections of your experiences.

-To walk with your caree during his last months and weeks, implementing his or her decisions about end-of-life care that you both discussed during Stage 1 (or as soon as you could).
+To walk with your caree during his last months and weeks, implementing his or her decisions about end-of-life care that you both discussed during Stage I (or as soon as you could).
 As you both feel the journey end, this is also a time to mourn and grief.
 And, this stage is about loving and feeling good about the shared journey.
-You also will begin to question and worry about the next chapter in your life.
+You also will begin to question and worry about your life’s next chapter.

 As a “transitioning caregiver,” what can you do?

 1. Use your best judgment as to when you take breaks.